-65 funny things to ask Siri for a good giggle
+61 funny things to ask Siri for a good giggle

-If you have an iPhone, iPad or Apple Watch, you've probably met Siri, Apple's voice assistant.
-He is an interesting little fellow, sometimes useful, sometimes funny and other times, a sarcastic little so and so.
+If you have an Apple device, you've probably met Siri, Apple's voice assistant.
+Siri is an interesting little assistant, sometimes useful, sometimes funny and other times, a sarcastic little so and so.

-To most questions you'll get a standard response with the information you need, such as the nearest Sainsbury's or Tesco.
-But there are a few questions you can ask Siri and a few sentences you can say to your virtual friend from Cupertino that will trigger some hilarious responses - awesome Siri Easter Eggs just waiting to be found!
+To most questions you'll get a standard response with the information you need, such as the nearest supermarket.
+But there are a few questions you can ask Apple's Siri and a few sentences you can say to your virtual friend from Cupertino that will trigger some hilarious responses - awesome Siri Easter Eggs just waiting to be found!

 In case you didn't know, an "Easter Egg" is a hidden feature inside software that, predominantly, just serves to amuse rather than be for practical benefit.
-Hence these 65 top Siri Easter Eggs,

-If you know of any more that you've tried, let us know in the comments and share the fun.
+We've included one answer for each, but sometimes there are several!
+Hours of fun.

 I see a little silhouetto of a man